John S. Dunn Foundation

 Reapplication Policy

-Organizations that receive a decline must wait until the following calendar year before submitting a new application.
-Only one application per organization is accepted during each calendar year.
+Organisations that receive a decline must wait until the following calendar year before submitting a new application.
+Only one application per organisation is accepted during each calendar year.

 Application Success Factors